CCIFISAT/week_of_coding/Day 1/readme.md

  ### About Assignment

- **Assignment will be released each day
+ **Assignment will be released each day**

- **You can start working with assignament after completing the examples
+ **You can start working with assignament after completing the examples**

- **Once to finish doing assignment you can create a pull request into CCIFISAT repo
+ **Once to finish doing assignment you can create a pull request into CCIFISAT repo**

+ **Dont worry if you are not able to submit the assignment we will release the solution by evening each day**

 # What is HTML: